peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 #### GAFAM

-I originally intended to hit quite hard on the big tech in this chapter because I am convinced there is something viscerally rotten in their monopolistic influences on our life but, I think I will just summarize everything with one simple question: do you really want to pay for services that send Jeff Bezos to space?
+I originally intended to hit quite hard on the big tech in this chapter because I am convinced there is something viscerally rotten in their monopolistic influences on our life.
+Instead I will leave you with one simple question: do you really want to pay for services that send Jeff Bezos to space?

 *****